ImMrGabriel/eshop/README.md

 *  Spring IoC container and beans;
 *  etc

+Interaction
-1) User can see all product (click on product to select).
+* User can see all product (click on product to select).
-2) User can add product to bucket, and then user can see selected below.
+* User can add product to bucket, and then user can see selected below.
-3) User can remove product from bucket (click on 'X' to the right of the name product).
+* User can remove product from bucket (click on 'X' to the right of the name product).

 localhost:8080/eshop/